Squire balances clean fades with the coronavirus – TechCrunch

 When shops broadly reopen, Squire is in a good, timely spot to be adopted by the masses.
 For the co-founders, the incoming wave of interest was affirmed a long time ago.

 Last year, the duo attended the Connecticut Barber Expo.
-It was an aha moment, as they witnessed over 15,000 pilgrimage over to Connecticut to learn about the industry.
+It was an aha moment, as they witnessed over 15,000 make the pilgrimage over to Connecticut to learn about the industry.

 “Most people don’t know about it, most people wouldn’t believe it until they saw it,” Salvant said.
 “It serves as a reminder how powerful it is.”